haohanl/haohanl.github.io/_posts/2019-05-01-optimising-jekyll.md

 - jekyll
 ---

-From the moment this site was first erected upon the mighty pedastal that is my GitHub Pages and hostname registered with Google Domains, I got myself a jekyll template and got to work making a neat little personal portfolio.
+From the moment this site was first erected upon the mighty pedastal that is GitHub Pages, I got myself a jekyll template and got to work making a neat little personal portfolio.

-Here's what I learnt after spending a day optimising the shoddy state of the template I got.
+Here's what I learnt after a spending day optimising the shoddy state of the template.

 <!--more-->